scancool/roboteq/README.md

 ## Getting Started

-You will need ROS on your computer and the roboteq script running on your motor controller.
+You will need ROS on your computer and the roboteq microbasic_script running on your motor controller.
 Clone this repository in your catkin_ws/src/  folder

 ```